mflilian/mflilian/README.md

 ### Hello World 👋

-I'm Mayhhara Morais, and I'm a Full Stack Developer Jr at Wilcompute.
+I'm Mayhhara Morais, and I'm a Associate Developer Jr at AmbevTech.
 I'm from Brazil, and I'm currently living in Pernambuco.
 Today I'm currently studying data science, and I can always learn something new as well!

 I always like to talk about new technologies, new and old challenges.
 And I really like to help to create some educational content, so if I can help you with something, just get in touch [here](https://www.linkedin.com/mwlite/in/mayhhara-morais-78040a200).